Skip to main content Skip to footer

 A service catalog provides a centralized repository of all IT services available to users, improving transparency and facilitating self-service.
 It helps align IT services with business needs and streamlines the service request process.
 Clearly defining available services enhances user satisfaction and reduces unnecessary support calls.

-3. Define Service Level Agreements (SLAs)
+3. Define service level agreements (SLAs)

 SLAs are contracts between IT service providers and customers (users) that define expected service levels, performance standards, and accountability measures.
 They help establish clear expectations, prevent misunderstandings, and provide a basis for measuring and improving service quality.
 SLAs typically include service scope, objectives, roles and responsibilities, and escalation procedures.

-4. Implement Continuous Service Improvement (CSI)
+4. Implement continuous service improvement (CSI)

-Continuous Service Improvement (CSI) is a systematic approach to enhancing IT services and processes over time.
+Continuous service improvement (CSI) is a systematic approach to enhancing IT services and processes over time.
 It involves regularly reviewing and improving the alignment of IT services with business goals, ensuring services evolve to meet changing needs.
 CSI fosters a culture of ongoing refinement and adaptability in IT service delivery.

-5. Align IT services with business goals
+5. Match IT services to business goals

 A core principle of ITSM involves aligning IT services with business goals to ensure they support and drive organizational success and add value to the business.
 It requires clear communication channels, shared goals, and a unified strategy between IT and business units.
 This alignment transforms IT from a back-office function to a driving force of business growth and innovation.